kaihendry/snowflake-load/SECURITY.md

 ### What We DON'T Do:
 - ❌ Grant both bucket and Access Point permissions (IAM role)
-- ❌ Use `Principal: "*"` with `StringNotEquals` conditions (Access Point)
+- ❌ Use simple ALLOW-based Access Point policies
-- ❌ Rely solely on prefix conditions
+- ❌ Rely solely on IAM-level prefix conditions
-- ❌ Use overly complex nested conditions
+- ❌ Use single-layer security

 ### What We DO:
 - ✅ Access Point-only IAM permissions
-- ✅ Explicit principal ARNs (no wildcards)
+- ✅ DENY-based Access Point policies (3 DENY statements)
+- ✅ Multiple layers of DENY that ALL must pass
-- ✅ Path restrictions in Resource strings
+- ✅ Prefix restrictions at Access Point level (NotResource pattern)
-- ✅ Simple, auditable policies
+- ✅ Negative conditions (StringNotEquals) for stronger security
+- ✅ Unbreakable security boundaries (DENY cannot be overridden)

+**Note**: While this demonstrates the complex 3-DENY approach, the [simple role-level lock](https://dabase.com/blog/2025/s3-access-points/#role-level-only-policy) is often more practical.

 ## Outputs